 The Department of Information Technology provides support for a series of specialized computer facilities.
 Music students use computers and sound interfaces in the lower level computer lab (AC-LL02) to create and study music.
 The Fine Arts computer laboratory (1A01) is equipped with Macintosh computers, organizers and printers.
 The SEEK computer lab provides networked computers to meet the needs of SEEK students (1C08).
 The Testing Center has networked computers and dedicated laboratories for evaluating prospective students and for the support of students with special needs (1G05).
 The Student Government provides funding to support a networked computer lab for drop-in use by students (3rd Floor-Academic Core).
-The Writing Center (1C18) contains computers and printers for students seeking help with research and writing skills.
 Networked computers are also housed in several natural sciences and social sciences departmental labs interfacing with specialized lab equipment.
 Networked computers are placed in all faculty offices and labs for curriculum development and research.